anilabraham-IT/IntuneEDU/IntuneEDU/all-edu-settings-windows.md

 ## Microsoft Edge
-In this section, you'll configure settings for the Microsoft Edge
+Configure settings for the Microsoft Edge browser experience and user data.

-    * Browser experience
-    * User data

 ### Browser experience
 |Setting|What it does|